Proving a Mild Traumatic Brain Injury

 Under California Code of Civil Procedure 2032.220, a defendant may ask for a physical exam of the plaintiff under the following conditions:

-- The exam should not consist of a procedure or test that is painful for the plaintiff or intrusive or protracted.
+- The exam should not consist of a painful procedure or test for the plaintiff or intrusive or protracted.

 - The location of the medical exam must be within 75 miles of the plaintiff's residence.